Cruise Ship Accident

 This limit is usually 6 months from the day the injury occurred.
 Compared to the time limit enforced for other types of personal injury claims, the deadline for cruise ship accident claims are considerably shorter.

 This underscores why it is important to contact a Fort Lauderdale cruise ship accident attorney as soon as possible.
 Failure to do so may result in loss of crucial evidence, or worse, the inability to file a claim.
+Therefore, connect with a personal injury lawyer immediately.

 Apparently, cruise ship operators and their agents are fond of waivers.
 Another common type of waiver issued by cruise lines is a “blanket waiver.”
 This waiver seeks to absolve the cruise ship, parent company, and agents of liability pertaining to any injuries a passenger incurs on the cruise.